jiriklepl/NSWI131/SOLUTION.md

 ### functional

-- `future-genetic`: (including the small dataset) TODO - waiting for small
+- `future-genetic`: (including the small dataset) this benchmark is sped up by assigning 2 CPU cores from the same NUMA node and it increases drastically more with 3 CPU cores.
+From that point on the benchmark's performance seems independent on the actual number of cores.

+  The memory usage is very volatile, but it seems to be independent on the number of CPU cores.

 - `mnemonics`, `par-mnemonics`: these two benchmarks solve the phone mnemonics using JDK streams (in `par-mnemonic`, parallel JDK streams).
 They are very simple benchmarks that encode a predefined phone number into a mnemonic using a specific dictionary.